 After dinner is cooked and served as a buffet style, the families are called to share the meal.
 The reward of seeing the families being very thankful for providing such important meal is what makes the volunteers valued.
 It makes those families feel at home and cared.
 After students have cleaned the kitchen and get ready to return to campus, they are offered a short tour of the house.
 Once the tour is completed, they return to campus.
 While on the road, students are offered the opportunity to reflect upon the experience and connect it with their faith.
 It is through the Vincentian reflection that the experience becomes alive and meaningful.

 Everyone is welcome!

-To sign up for Wednesday's Brunch program, click here.
+To sign up for Wednesday's Brunch program or Thursday's Dinner program, click here.

 If you would like more information, please contact Jordan Bouchard at [email protected] or call 718-990-3354.